tekknolagi/tekknolagi.github.com/_posts/2024-09-05-min-egraph.md

 and [abstract interpretation in the toy optimizer](https://bernsteinbear.com/blog/toy-abstract-interpretation/).)

-This is really great for some compiler optimizations.
-Consider the following made-up IR snippet:
+This is really great for some compiler optimizations, like the strength reduction we did above.
+Here is the IR snippet again:

 ```
 v0 = ...